 Answer: Due to Microsoft licenses that apply to Visual Studio Code product, we won’t be able to support it.
 We have been considering an open source alternative - VSCodium, but then extensions from Visual Studio Marketplace will not be available for a similar reason.

-We have also launched a practice session which is available at http://practice.ioi2019.az.
-The practice session will be available from 10 July to 4 August.
-A live scoreboard will also shortly be available.
+We have also launched a practice session which is available at http://practice.ioi2019.az, it will be available from 10 July to 4 August.

 The same grading system will be used in the IOI 2019.
 Therefore, we recommend all contestants to try solving available practice tasks through this system.

 For any questions, issues, please use the “Communication” link of the online grading system.
 Alternatively, you can send an email to either htc[at]ioi2019.az for technical questions, or hsc[at]ioi2019.az for task related questions.
 Please note that due to time differences, there may be some delay before your receive answers to your questions.

 - IOI2019 VM Image Size: 3.14GB

 Contestant login password is ioi.
 The virtual machine is slightly different from the real environment.

 The grading system uses the following commands to compile the contestants’ submissions.
 The exact commands used for each task is displayed on the grading system.

 /usr/bin/g++ -DEVAL -std=gnu++14 -O2 -pipe -static -s -o task task.cpp

 /usr/bin/javac task.java /bin/sh -c jar cf task *.class